-152 Oersted, , "Expériences sur la pile électrique. . ., p.
+151 Ørsted, Expériences sur la pile électrique.., p.
 410.

-153 Oersted, "Expériences sur un appareil . . .".
-A shorter version of Ørsted paper was translated in: Ørsted, "Abstract of a memoir on galvanism, sent to the National Institute by Mr. Ritter, of Jena," Journal of Natural Philosophy, Chemistry, and the Arts, 7 (1804), pp.288-291.
+152 Ørsted, Expériences sur un appareil...
+A shorter version of Ørsted paper was translated in: Ørsted, "Abstract of a memoir on galvanism, sent to the National Institute by Mr. Ritter, of Jena," Journal of Natural Philosophy, Chemistry, and the Arts, 7 (1804), pp. 288-291.

-154 Johann Wilhelm Ritter, "Auszuege aus Briefen verschiednen Inhalts an der Herausgeber.
-1. Von Herrn J. W. Ritter," Annalen der Physik 15 (1803), pp. 106-110; Ritter, "Einiges ueber Nordlichter und deren Periode, und ueber den Zusammenhang des Nordlichts mit dem Magnetismus, und des Magnetismus mit den Feuerkugeln, dem Blitze und der Electricitaet," Annalen der Physik 15 (1803), pp. 206-226.
+153 Johann Wilhelm Ritter, Auszuege aus Briefen verschiednen Inhalts an der Herausgeber.
+1. Von Herrn J. W. Ritter, Annalen der Physik 15 (1803), pp. 106-110; Ritter, Einiges ueber Nordlichter und deren Periode, und ueber den Zusammenhang des Nordlichts mit dem Magnetismus, und des Magnetismus mit den Feuerkugeln, dem Blitze und der Electricitaet, Annalen der Physik 15 (1803), pp. 206-226.
 John Robinson and other authors had already reported that the aurora borealis acted upon the magnetic compass, deviating it from the meridian.
 See Mottelay, Bibliographical History of Electricity and Magnetism..., p.
 309.

-that this effect was due to an external electrical field produced by the Earth, and moved the secondary pile to several different positions, to find out the direction of the field.
+In those studies about atmospheric phenomena Ritter had already hinted that the Earth should have an electrical polarity.
+Then, using his secondary pile (or accumulator), he noticed that the device exhibited weak effects even when it had never been linked to a Voltaic pile.
+Those effects could be observed using a frog as a sensor.
+When the secondary pile was put in a vertical position, the upper end of the accumulator acquired a positive charge, and the lower one a negative one.
+He supposed that this effect was due to an external electrical field produced by the Earth, and moved the secondary pile to several different positions, to find out the direction of the field.
 Keeping the device in the plane of the magnetic meridian, the effect was maximum when the pile was tilted to the North, and formed an angle of about 30 degrees with the vertical direction.
 When the secondary pile was put in the horizontal position, in the North-South direction, the North end acquired a positive charge.
 The effect increased when this extremity of the device was turned about 30 degrees to the East.
 His conclusion was that the Earth has electric poles and electric meridians.
-According to Ritter, those poles affect atmospheric phenomena (such as storms) and they produce an electrical polarity in animals, plants, men, stones and all objects.
-155
+According to Ritter, those poles affect atmospheric phenomena (such as storms) and they produce an electrical polarity in animals, plants, men, stones and all objects.154

-In his following letter to Ørsted, Ritter described new experiments using a secondary pile made of 1.000 plates.
+In his following letter to Ørsted, Ritter described new experiments using a secondary pile made of 1,000 plates.
 The device was about 4 meters long and it was difficult to manipulate.
-The experiments had to be done outdoors, and of course it was very difficult to produce repeatable results with frogs in those condition.
+The experiments had to be done outdoors, and of course it was very difficult to produce repeatable results with frogs in those conditions.
 Ritter also told Ørsted that he had been successful in building something that could be described as an electric compass, that pointed towards the electric poles of the Earth.
-He took a thin gold wire and connected its ends through moist conductors to a 200-elements voltaic pile 156.
-After five minutes the gold wire was put on a pivot similar to those of magnetic compasses and was protected from air drafts.
-According to Ritter, the gold needle turned to the electric poles of the Earth.
-157
+He took a thin gold wire and connected its ends through moist conductors to a 200-elements voltaic pile.155 After five minutes the gold wire was put on a pivot similar to those of magnetic compasses and was protected from air drafts.
+According to Ritter, the gold needle turned to the electric poles of the Earth.156

-Ritter's experiments with the gold wire were witnessed by Christian Bernoulli, who published a positive report about them.
-158
+Ritter's experiments with the gold wire were witnessed by Christian Bernoulli, who published a positive report about them.157

 Ørsted usually attempted to replicate Ritter's experiments.
 In the specific case of the electric compass, he repeated it using a platinum wire, but the experiment did not succeed.
-He commented: "I would not dare to doubt Mr. Ritter's experiment because of that; I have repeated it without being completely aware of its details."
+He commented: "I would not dare to doubt Mr. Ritter's experiment because of that; I have repeated it without being completely aware of its details."158